mozilla/learning.mozilla.org/README.md

    Name | Description
 ------------------|---------------------------------------------
+`NODE_ENV` | set this to `production` to automatically minify code and remove various development-only affordances.
 `WEBPACK_DEVTOOL` | determines the setting for the [`devtool`][] Webpack option.
 It defaults to `source-map`; if you're on Firefox, though, you may want to set it to `eval` so that console logging statements originate from useful line numbers.
 For re details on the trade-offs between different options for development, see our [conversation on sourcemaps][sourcemaps-wtf].
 `LESS_AUTOPREFIXER` | set this to `off` to disable the LESS autoprefixer and enable useful CSS source maps, which is a workaround for [#413][].
 `AWS_ACCESS_KEY` | is the Amazon Web Services access key used when uploading to s3 via `npm run s3`.